Terzu05/WedGE.js/README.md

 >  b) isFriction - (boolean)
 >  c) friction - (number)

+### WedGE object methods

+.move() it just consollogs name of the object is moving.
+That's it.
+(There will by functionality eventually, I swear.)

 ### Creating a WedGE object

 You create WedGE object same way as you would a normal object, but from `wedge.objecr()` class.
 Ex.: `var object = new wedge.object()` (you don't need to name it 'object')